nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/bootloader_adding.rst

 The file argument must be a string and is specified in one of the following ways:

-* The relative path to the file from the application directory.
+* The relative path to the file from the application configuration directory (if this is not set, then it will be the same as the application source directory).

   * If the :file:`prj.conf` file is external to the directory, the key's location is determined relative to the application directory, not to the configuration file.